alex/what-happens-when/README.rst

 Post-rendering and user-induced execution
 -----------------------------------------

-After rendering has been completed, the browser executes JavaScript code as a result of some timing mechanism (such as a Google Doodle animation) or user interaction (typing a query into the search box and receiving suggestions).
+After rendering has been completed, the dynamic nature of web development comes into play, particularly through the execution of JavaScript code.
+This phase is crucial for creating interactive and responsive web experiences.
+Timing mechanisms, such as those driving Google Doodle animations, or user interactions like typing queries into a search box, trigger the execution of JavaScript.

-Plugins such as Flash or Java may execute as well, although not at this time on the Google homepage.
-Scripts can cause additional network requests to be performed, as well as modify the page or its layout, causing another round of page rendering and painting.
+Moreover, plugins like Flash or Java, although currently not active on the Google homepage, have historically been instrumental in enhancing web interactivity.
+Scripts executed during this phase have the capability to initiate additional network requests, fetching data or resources dynamically.
+This not only enriches the content but also ensures that the user receives up-to-date information.

+Furthermore, JavaScript can wield its power to dynamically modify the page or its layout.
+This ability allows for real-time updates and seamless user experiences.
+It can trigger another round of page rendering and painting, effectively reflecting the changes made by the scripts.
+This iterative process contributes to the dynamic and evolving nature of modern web pages, where user interactions and real-time updates play a central role in delivering a rich and engaging online environment.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html